 6. Try to work and study at the same time

 If possible, try to work on a graduate degree part-time while working.
 Sometimes employers will provide education benefits that may help defray the cost.
 Additionally, you won’t be taking yourself out of the workforce, making it so much easier to get a job when you graduate.

 Working and studying at the same time can also help you apply both experiences to the other.
-You will come to class with real world challenges, questions and ideas and be able to go back and apply what you learn directly on the job.
+You will come to class with real-world challenges, questions, and ideas and be able to go back and apply what you learn directly on the job.
 You will also be able to earn an income, often making a degree more economically feasible.

 Juggling school and work at the same time can impress recruiters, too.
-Gary Lazor, talent acquisition manager at SSG Advisors, says the ability to hold down a job while studying shows “good discipline” and the ability to balance one’s time effectively, improving a candidate’s chances of getting hired.
+Gary Lazor, talent acquisition manager at SSG Advisors, said the ability to hold down a job while studying shows “good discipline” and the ability to balance one’s time effectively, improving a candidate’s chances of getting hired.

 7. A master’s is sufficient in most cases, except…

 You do not need to pursue a doctorate level degree for most career paths.
-However, if you want to be an expert in one of the social sciences — maybe an economist with the World Bank, a senior-level M&E expert or a top policy head at a think tank — you may need to pursue a Ph.D.
+However, if you want to be an expert in one of the social sciences — maybe an economist with the World Bank, a senior-level M&E expert, or a top policy head at a thinktank — you may need to pursue a Ph.D.
 However, this can typically be done mid-career and with a lot of forethought.

-Unless you have a very specific area you want to work in, like engineering or law, it’s often not worth it to pursue additional degrees once you have a graduate degree.
-For example, if you have a master’s in psychology, going back to school to get a master’s in international development is not likely going to help you much.
+Unless you have a very specific area you want to work in, such as engineering or law, it’s often not worth it to pursue additional degrees once you have a graduate degree.
+For example, if you have a master’s in psychology, going back to school to get a master’s in international development is not likely to help you much.
 Your time and money would be better spent gaining actual experience over collecting additional degrees.